degory/ghul/README.md

 ## Getting started
 ### Prerequisites:
+- Compiler source code (git clone this repo)
 - [Docker](https://www.docker.com) (any recent version should work)
+- Docker image with latest stable version of the ghūl compiler (run `./dev-pull.sh` or `docker pull ghul/compiler:latest`)
 - Bash shell.
 I develop on Linux but [GitBash](https://git-scm.com/download/win) or [Cygwin](https://cygwin.com/install.html)  should work on Windows,
-- [Visual Studio Code](https://code.visualstudio.com) (not strictly required, but using VSCode gets you syntax highlighting + integrated builds with error highlighting provided you install the [ghūl VSCode extension](https://github.com/degory/ghul-vsce/releases)).
+- [Visual Studio Code](https://code.visualstudio.com) (not strictly required, but using VSCode gets you syntax coloring + integrated builds with error highlighting provided you install the [ghūl VSCode extension](https://github.com/degory/ghul-vsce/releases)).
 If you're running under Windows, you will need to [switch the integrated terminal to use bash](https://code.visualstudio.com/docs/editor/integrated-terminal)

 ### To build and test from within Visual Studio Code:
 - Build the compiler: CTRL+SHIFT+B